The Most Important Things to Remember for Case Interviews

 Stop trying too hard to remember every business term.
 You are wasting tons of time perfecting the idea that simply reciting textbook charts (like Porter’s Five Forces) or doing hard math problems is the key to getting hired at top companies.
 You treat the interview like a test where the person who shows the most memorized charts wins.
 But really, you are just showing you can read a book.

 When you stick to a fixed plan, you end up acting like a robot and seem unwilling to change.
 You get so focused on your memorized structure that you miss the little clues the interviewer gives you.
-By trying too hard to look smart by memorizing things, you actually show you lack the main skill firms want: the mental skill to solve real, messy problems that don't fit neatly into a box.
+Cramming frameworks to look smart backfires.
+It reveals the one thing firms care about most is missing: the ability to solve real, messy problems that don't fit neatly into a box.

 How Recruiters Really Look at Cases: Spotting Real Thought vs. Textbook Answers